-Surviving spouses and ex-spouses (if they are the child’s biological parent) are often given the first opportunity at guardianship.
-From there, the deceased individual’s siblings may have an opportunity, followed by any further direct relatives.
+Surviving spouses and ex-spouses (if they are the child’s biological parent) continue to have parental rights.
+If the other parent is also deceased or incapacitated, the deceased individual’s siblings may have an opportunity, followed by any further direct relatives.
 In any case, this process is extremely cumbersome and emotionally draining on all involved.
 It can be avoided, however, through the use of a well-drafted will.

 The Bottom Line